Kentucky vs. South Carolina NCAA Football Odds, Plays and Insights | September 25, 2021

-The Kentucky Wildcats (3-0, 0-0 SEC) are favored by 5.5 points when they go on the road to play the South Carolina Gamecocks (2-1, 0-0 SEC) in SEC action on Saturday, September 25, 2021 at Williams-Brice Stadium.
-An over/under of 49 is set in the game.
+The Kentucky Wildcats (3-0, 0-0 SEC) are 5-point favorites when they visit the South Carolina Gamecocks (2-1, 0-0 SEC) in conference play on Saturday, September 25, 2021 at Williams-Brice Stadium.
+The total for this game has been set at 48.5 points.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.